Quick answer

 Older network equipment often lacks the latest firmware updates and security protocols, leaving your sensitive business data vulnerable to cyber threats.

-Warning Signs Your Network Is Holding Your Business Back
+Signs Your Network Is Holding You Back

 You do not need to be a network engineer to spot the warning signs.
 By paying attention to daily operations and performing a few simple checks, you can identify if your infrastructure needs an upgrade.
 Here is a checklist to help you diagnose the health of your network: